MiruFx/Miru/docs/ROADMAP.md

 - Flash messages
   - AccountRegister can add success message
   - Integration with Turbo

+- Consolable:
+  - Replace Oakton for Microsoft Commandline or other
+  - Support execute for all environment '-e all'
+  - IConsolable could be decorated with IMultipleEnvironment allowing run -e all
+  - ConfigYmlFinder can search all config.$env.yml

-### 0.9 - Jun -  - C# 9, Build script, Http API
+### 0.9 - Jun - C# 9, Build script

-- Http Api
-    - Authentication, Token
-    - Respond to xml, json, etc
-    - ApiTest

 - Use C# 9:
     - Records